 - Too emotional.
-A woman who is going to react over emotional to the slightest inconvenience is a big turn off for men.
+A woman who is going to react over emotionally to the slightest inconvenience is a big turn-off for men.

 - Giving him too much too soon.
 If you are diving in headfirst, becoming too available to him, making him a priority over yourself and the life you had before him.
 That is going to lost appeal quickly.

 - Too much control.
 Being too controlling in a relationship will make a man run for the hills.

 - Insecure women are not attractive.
 Showing your guy how you feel that you feel inferior in some way, comparing yourself to other women, all of the signs that show you are insecure are going to make him lose interest in you.

 - Drama and arguing.
 There is nothing that is going to make a man want to walk away more than someone who is always causing arguments or looking for drama.

 Licensed Clinical Psychologist

 Here are the top reasons why guys lose interest in a woman, from my perspective, both as a male and as a licensed clinical psychologist.